Using an Improved Pain Scale for Your Facility: Overview

 Healthcare providers use a variety of measurement tools to quantify or qualify different aspects of patient pain, such as duration, intensity, or tolerability.
 Pain scales in particular are unidimensional tools that patients use to self-report their pain levels in care situations requiring swift assessment.

-For example, nurses often ask patients to rate their pain on a scale of one to ten before administering “as-needed” pain medications like Advil.
+For example, nurses often ask patients to rate their pain on a scale of 1 to 10 before administering “as-needed” pain medications like Advil.
 This allows them to quickly gauge whether a patient needs medications, or if their pain levels have improved from the last dose.

 Pain scales are designed to be quick measurement tools, and it’s important to differentiate them from longer multidimensional assessments, such as the McGill Pain Questionnaire (MPQ).
 These assessments are used in scenarios where a more comprehensive pain evaluation is required.
 In this guide, we’ll focus on unidimensional pain scales.